 Can you get extra hours at work?
 Asking your employer for additional hours is another alternative to a payday loan.
 Rather than taking on a high cost loan that poses all kinds of risks, working a few additional hours can help you cover your expense.

 How much will this payday loan cost me in the end?

-Before you sign anything you need to ask your payday lender about repayment, fees and interest.
-This is because you’ll want to know how much this payday loan is actually going to cost you.
-You want to know exactly what you’ll be charged for each payment and you’ll also want to get it all in writing.
+Before you sign anything you need to ask your payday lender about repayment, fees, and interest.
+Depending on the province you live in there will be a cap on the amount of inetrest they can charge you per $100.
+You’ll want to know this to understand how much this payday loan will cost you in the end.
+You also want to know exactly what you’ll be charged for each payment and you’ll also want to get it all in writing.
 This is where it can sometimes get tricky because if they don’t tell you upfront about the hidden fees, you may be hit with charges you really can’t afford.